YingjieQiao/Mine-Sweeping-Game/README.md

 create a method class contain all the `change to xxx` functions, etc (don't repeat code) (try to do it)

+# Important

+### Compile three difficulty level into one.
+Writing 3 individually is not impressive enough

+### Note

+You shouldn't use one `grid_field` global variable to store all the grids, because you excecute `init_grid` three times, all of which give the result list to `grid_field`, so in the end, only the last list (the one for hard mode) is stored and thus there is no reaction when you click on the UI of easy or medium.

 ### ref